olgatapinova/integrated_ising_model_abstract_binary/README.txt

-## This archive is created by Olga Tapinova for the project
+## This repository is created by Olga Tapinova for the project
 "Integrated Ising Model with global inhibition for decision making" ##
 ## Email: olga.tapinova@weizmann.ac.il ##

-The archive contains readme.md, readme.txt;
+The repository contains readme.md, readme.txt;
-Project.toml and Manifest.toml for Julia environment;
 4 folders with data from experiments and IIM simulations, and 1 .jl and 10 .ipynb files with the scripts for simulations and analysis.
 Each script file is self-contained and can be run